jonnymac05/Starter.FullStack/README.md

-# This is a starter repo for a .Net/React web application
+# This is a starter repo for a .Net/React web application.

 # Developer Requirements